You are excited about this job !!!

 The first step to being prepared is to ensure that you are rested and ready to tackle any situations or questions.
 If you are tired or stressed out, you may not portray your best image to the interviewer.

 The next step is to dress sharply.
 Make sure that you dress appropriately for the company where you are interviewing.
-If you look the part, you are half way there.
+If you look the part, you are halfway there.
 Next, spend some time and rehearse answers to interview questions that always stump you.
-My favorites are about strengths and weaknesses.
-If these are your favorites, spend some time rehearsing how you will answer.
+My favourites are about strengths and weaknesses.
+If these are your favourites, spend some time rehearsing how you will answer.

 Finally, do some research on the company and prepare some intelligent questions for the interviewer.
 When an interviewer finishes asking you questions, you want to be ready with questions of your own.
 This entire preparation routine will allow you to be relaxed and ready throughout the interview.

 When you finally get to the interview, always arrive at least 5 to 10 minutes early.
 This promptness shows an excitement and eagerness to obtain the job as well as timeliness in reporting for assignments.
 If the interviewer is late, always be understanding and try to empathize with him/her.
 If an interviewer has a strange request (like let’s do this outside), always be accommodating.
 This will show the interviewer that you are flexible and able to adapt to changing situations.

 Throughout the interview process, maintain an open and smiling face as well as an open posture (i.e. no arms crossed on chest, no avoiding eye contact).
 Always show that you are attentive and excited about the opportunity.
 Avoid drink offers because you open yourself up to chance spills and mishaps.